 Pay Per Click (PPC) Advertising Management

 Most of the Google Search Advertising works on a Pay Per Click (abbreviated PPC) model.
 This means that you don’t pay for your ad to show up unless someone clicks on your ad and visits your site.
 Google is by far the biggest seller of Pay Per Click Advertising, so big that most people think of Google Ads and PPC as the same thing.

 Google Search Ads

-Banner Ad Management
+Display Ad Management

-What is the bottom line?
+What’s the bottom line?

-When you look at your investment in online advertising, you want to get a positive return on your investment.
-That means that for each dollar that you spend on online advertising, you should make more in profit (margin dollars) than you spent.
+The main reason you are running ads online is that you want a positive return on your investment.
+For every dollar you spend on advertising, you should make more in profit (margin dollars) than you spent.

 I can help you setup your campaigns so that they run efficiently, setup your conversion tracking and analytics so that you know where your money is going and what is making you the best return on your spend.
 And I can keep an eye on your campaigns for you, optimizing the campaigns and running split tests so that your ads keep getting better.